NRG Energy Inc. (NRG) upgraded Issued by Wall Street Gurus

 Citigroup gave a rating of “Buy” to NRG, setting the target price at $52 in the report published on February 04th of the current year.

-During the last 5 trading sessions, NRG rose by +4.18%, which changed the moving average for the period of 200-days by +38.36% in comparison to the 20-day moving average, which settled at $38.52.
-In addition, NRG Energy Inc. saw 10.28% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NRG fell by -0.29%, which changed the moving average for the period of 200-days by +44.78% in comparison to the 20-day moving average, which settled at $39.22.
+In addition, NRG Energy Inc. saw 9.96% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading